Introduction

 c) In conclusion, can two individuals that have an autosomal dominant trait have unaffected children?
 (Circle the correct answer below.)

-• If two individuals have a dominant trait, their offspring might or might not have the trait.
+If two individuals have a dominant trait, none of their ofspring will have the trait.
+If two individuals have a dominant trait, their offspring might or might not have the trait.
+If two individuals have a dominant trait, their offspring will have the trait.

 Autosomal Recessive